 After two months in February 1972, the remaining sheikhdom, Ras Al Khaimah, also joined the United Arab Emirates, thus UAE was now an independent country made of 7 emirates.

-UAE After Independence & The Al Nahyan Family…
+UAE After Independence & The Rule of Al Nahyan Family

-- Soon after Independence and as the oil trade flourish, the Emiratis developed all that was missing previously: schools, hospitals, homes, water (by desalination), and import food
+Soon after Independence and as the oil trade flourished, the Emiratis developed all that was missing previously: schools, hospitals, homes, water (through desalination), and import food.

 The UAE Flag contains three horizontal bands of green, white, and black with a vertical red bar at the hoist.